1915–1916 Church of England border polls: Results

 The results of the referendums were given as a Written Answer in the House of Commons by the Home Secretary, Reginald McKenna.
 When reporting, the Commissioners took the view that, in spite of the difficulty in conducting the elections, in all the 17 parishes for which results were published there was a "marked preponderance of opinion" in favour of remaining part of the Church of England, so they needed to take no further action.
 The results of the ballots in Llansilin and Rhydycroesau were not published as they were deemed to be too close to call.
 A second referendum, using a more precise ballot, was therefore held in March 1916.
 Rhydycroesau voted to remain with the Church of England, and Llansilin was the only parish to vote in favour of joining the Church in Wales.

 Because of the results, when disestablishment did happen in 1920, parishes and churches which were in a Welsh diocese were transferred to nearby Church of England dioceses for episcopal oversight.
-For example, Holy Trinity Church, Sarn in Wales was part of the Diocese of St David's but as that became a diocese of the Church in Wales, it was transferred to the Church of England's Diocese of Hereford.
+For example, Holy Trinity Church, Sarn in Wales was part of the Diocese of St Davids but as that became a diocese of the Church in Wales, it was transferred to the Church of England's Diocese of Hereford.